trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 ### Build a detection function

-We need to create a detection function that will use the pre-trained model that we've downloaded to do the object detection.
+We need to create a detection function that will use the pre-trained model we've downloaded to do the object detection.

 ```python
 import tensorflow as tf